 Small consistent actions create exponential results.
 1% daily improvement = 37x improvement annually.

-• Morning clarity: After coffee, write three gratitudes (start with one)
+• Morning clarity: After pouring coffee, write three things you're grateful for

-• Energy awareness: Rate energy 1-10 three times daily, note what preceded it
+• Energy awareness: Set phone reminders three times daily, rate your energy 1-10 and note what preceded it

-• Relationship deposit: Send one appreciation text daily to someone in your ecosystem
+• Relationship deposit: Send one genuine appreciation text to someone in your ecosystem

-• Learning dose: Consume 10 minutes of educational content daily in your growth area
+• Learning dose: Consume 10 minutes of educational content in your growth area

 Step 5: Visualize Your Empowered Identity (5 Minutes)